-The procedures for student discipline are specified in Academic Freedom for Students at Michigan State University, Graduate Student Rights and Responsibilities, and Medical Student Rights and Responsibilities.
+The procedures for student discipline are specified in Michigan State University Student Rights and Responsibilities, Graduate Student Rights and Responsibilities, Law Student Rights and Responsibilities, and Medical Student Rights and Responsibilities.
 Administrative officers and judicial bodies are specifically authorized under this administrative ruling to request of the Provost or the Vice President for Student Affairs and Services the use of the judicial hold to enforce a "suspension" decision against a student, and to contact a student to notify him or her of an alleged violation of a regulation and pending judicial or administrative proceedings.